Secondary ECT – Specialist Knowledge for Teaching Mathematics

 Who can take part?

-This professional development is for Secondary Early Career Teachers (ECTs) in their second or third year of teaching the primary phase – not suitable for teachers in their first year of teaching.
+This professional development is for Secondary Early Career Teachers (ECTs) in their second or third year of teaching the primary phase.
+It is not suitable for teachers in their first year of teaching.

 What is involved?

-This project supports Secondary Early Career Teachers (ECTs) to develop specialist knowledge for teaching maths, complementing teaching for mastery approaches as exemplified in NCETM’s Essence of Mathematics Teaching for Mastery.
+This professional development supports Secondary ECTs to develop specialist knowledge for teaching maths, complementing teaching for mastery approaches as exemplified in NCETM’s Essence of Mathematics Teaching for Mastery.
 This project aligns with the ECT Expertise in Teaching Maths Modules.

 Participants will attend the equivalent of four days over one academic year, where they will collaboratively work on maths tasks, facilitated by Cohort Leads.
-There is opportunity for structured conversations to unpick the maths, the pedagogy modelled within sessions, misconceptions that pupils have, and how the approaches can be transferred to the participants’ classrooms.
+Work Group sessions offer the opportunity for structured conversations to unpick the maths, the pedagogy modelled within sessions, misconceptions that pupils have, and how the approaches can be transferred to the participants’ classrooms.
 Between sessions, participants contribute to their online community, complete school-based tasks, and share their reflections through discussions with peers (including their mentor).

 What are the intended outcomes?